Leonlit/project_idea_list/README.md

 # project_idea_list
-List of project ideas that I'm interested to create.
+List of project ideas that I think is quite interesting to build.

 ## Game